"The Encounter" ... A Writing Challenge

 The year on earth is 2025.
 METI has been sending unsolicited messages to other worlds for several years.
 Scientists from across the globe are excited over the launch of the powerful James Webb telescope, an enormous leap forward in our quest to understand the Universe and our origins.

 Astronomers are also thrilled to discover a "super earth" located three light years from our solar system.
-Rather than a lifeless rock or something resembling the fiery gates of hell, "Jate 22c" is an exo-planet which appears to have a similar terrestrial atmosphere, gravity and water, and Earth-like temperatures, albeit with large seasonal shifts.
+Rather than a lifeless rock or something resembling the fiery gates of hell, "Jate 22c" is an exo-planet which appears to have a similar terrestrial atmosphere, gravity and water, and Earth-like temperatures, albeit with unpredictable, massive shifts.

 In desperation, the Jatites launched a fleet of interstellar arks to seek out potentially habitable planets beyond their own system.
 In doing so, they followed the origins of our METI signals.
 By using exotic matter, they were able to alter the speed of light surrounding the spacecraft, thereby avoiding light/speed barriers.
 Despite possessing technology vastly superior to our own, all, save one, perished in the journey.